Why did I decide to use the VAC pattern in my project?

 - Handle

-within the component and bind the necessary callback functions related to the business logic. - Even if
+JSXandstylewithin the component and bind the necessary callback functions related to the business logic. - Even if

-Let’s take a look at the structure of the VAC
+Let’s take a look at the structure of the VAC pattern to overcome these drawbacks.

 VAC Pattern